Skip to main content

 Photo: Vilhelm Stokstad/imagebank.sweden.se

-The traditional food served at Midsummer is part of the Swedish smorgasbord that Swedes also enjoy during Easter and Christmas.
-It developed during the 1800s and stems from the ‘brännvinsbord’ that was served as a starter, consisting of bread, butter, cheese, salmon, anchovy or pickled herring, sausages, dried meat and three kinds of 'brännvin' aka Aquavit.
-An old-fashioned ‘brännvinsbord’ can be seen at the Nordic Museum in Stockholm, which has several traditional table settings on display.
+This festive meal is part of the Swedish smorgasbord, a tradition Swedes also enjoy at Christmas and Easter.
+It evolved during the 1800s from the 'brännvinsbord' – a pre-dinner spread of bread, butter, cheese, cured salmon, anchovy or herring, sausages, dried meat and no less than three types of 'brännvin'.
+You can see historic examples of this setup at the Nordic Museum in Stockholm.

 1 / 3